WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/README.md

        - generate SiteUUID (Prepend CODWR to NativeSiteID)
        - call beneficialuseDictionary.py and assign defined beneficial uses to water right
        - call watersources.csv and look up the WaterSourceUUID based on the "WaterSource" value
        - assign NativeAllocationID by concatenating the three values of these fields with a “-” between them (Admin No, Order          No, Decreed Units)
+       - assign AllocationLegalStatusCV through a logic for loop
        - drop data if OrganizationUUID, VariableSpecificUUID, WaterSourceUUID, MethodUUID, and AllocationPriorityDate are null
        - copy results into **waterallocations.csv** and export